charles-001/dolphie/README.md

 6. BACKUP_ADMIN (MySQL 8 only)

 ## Replay
-Have you ever wished you could view the process list from a specific moment in time?
+Have you ever wished you could view the process list and various other related statistics from a specific moment in time?
 Perhaps during a database stall that led to an incident, and your monitoring tools failed to identify the root cause?
 Well, you're in luck!
-Dolphie introduces a powerful Replay feature that lets you do just that.
+Dolphie has a Replay feature that lets you do just that.

-Starting with version 5.1.0, you can instruct Dolphie to record its data into a local SQLite database file that's compressed with ZSTD by using the `--relay-dir` option.
+Starting with version 5.1.0, you can instruct Dolphie to record its data (via `--replay-dir`) into a local SQLite database file that's compressed with ZSTD.
 When you're ready to replay this data, simply pass the `--replay-file` option, and you can interact with it as if you were watching it live!
 Within the Replay interface, you can navigate with the controls: back, forward, play/pause, or seek to a specific datetime.
 While some features are disabled during replay, the essential functionalities remain intact.
 For a complete list of available commands, just press `?` to access the help menu.

+Note that this feature can incur a significant amount of disk space depending on how busy your server is and what you set `--replay-retention-hours` + `--refresh-interval`.
+Adjust these values to suit your needs and monitor the disk space usage accordingly.

 ## Daemon Mode
 Also introduced in version 5.1.0 is the ability to run Dolphie in daemon mode using the `--daemon` option.
-This mode does not load the TUI and creates a log file for messages, focusing solely on recording data to a replay file.
-You can manage the amount of retained data by setting the `--replay-retention-hours` option.
+This mode does not load the TUI and creates a log file for messages.
+This mode's purpose is solely for recording data to a replay file.
 It’s up to you how you’d like to run Dolphie in the background; I personally prefer using `systemctl`, but you can also utilize `nohup`, `tmux`, etc. If Dolphie gets disconnected, it will attempt to reconnect 3 times before exiting.

 ## Hostgroups
 Hostgroups are a way to easily connect to multiple hosts at once.
 To set this up, you will create a section in Dolphie's config file with the name you want the hostgroup to be and list each host on a new line in the format `key=host` (keys have no meaning).
 Hosts support optional port (default is whatever `port` parameter is) in the format `host:port`.
 You can also name the tabs by suffixing `~tab_name` to the host.
 Once ready, you will use the parameter `hostgroup` or `Host Setup` modal to see it in action!